rolandsz/Freenove_Three-wheeled_Smart_Car_Kit_for_Raspberry_Pi/README.md

 ```

 ### Client
-The client is a PyQt5 application that connects to the API running on the Raspberry PI via gRPC, which means you may run the client on an arbitrary device of your choice.
+The client connects to the API running on the Raspberry PI via gRPC, which means you may run the client on an arbitrary device of your choice.
 You’ll need to setup the environment and generate the interface definitions by executing the following commands in order.

 ```
 cd ~/Freenove_Three-wheeled_Smart_Car_Kit_for_Raspberry_Pi/client